Dhanumaalayan/HR-Analysis/README.md

 Insights

 1. Overall only 10% of the employees worked work from home
-2. Monday ranks first as most no of employees were present with 93%.
+2. Monday and Tuesday ranks first as most no of employees were present with 93%.
 3.